-The first step in workforce planning is to determine what type of skills, knowledge, competencies, attitudes, talents and mindsets are currently required and will likely be needed in the future.
-This is a forecasting activity, drawing upon input from the environmental analysis.
+The first step in workforce planning is to determine what type of new skills, knowledge, competencies, attitudes, talents and mindsets are currently required or likely to be needed in the future to meet this paradigm shift.
+This is a forecasting activity, drawing upon input from the environmental analysis in the strategic planning process.
 This stage considers what the organization is trying to achieve, its preferred future position and how well structured it is to do the job.
-It also takes into account the demand for new services, the forming of strategic alliances with other institutions to facilitate extended hours of operation, diversity of staff being employed, productivity, growth and the developmental stage of the information service and its parent organization, together with any other influencing factors and trends in the external environment that may affect conditions of employment.
+It also takes into account the human resource issues that arise out of the demand for new e-services resulting from technological and core business changes, the forming of strategic alliances with other institutions to facilitate 24×7 hours of operation, diversity of staff being employed, productivity, growth and the developmental stage of the information service and its parent organization, together with any other influencing factors and trends in the external environment that may affect conditions of employment.
 For example, industrial relations, legislation awards and workplace agreements may affect the ability of the information service to attract key people as employees as well as influence the terms and conditions applying in a downsizing situation.
-Regulatory conditions can also impact upon budgets, rosters, the makeup and classification of staff.
-Other legislation requirements such as equal opportunity or affirmative action may also influence the makeup of the organization and human resource selection procedures.
+Regulatory conditions can also impact upon budgets, rosters, and the makeup and classification of staff.
+Other legislation requirements, such as equal opportunity or affirmative action, may also influence the makeup of the organization and human resource selection procedures.